Pages for ...

 Manchester University students who required and received medical attention as a result of alcohol and/or illegal drug use and/or a student who called for medical assistance for alcohol/drug use may be considered for Medical Amnesty by first completing an application.
-The application MUST be completed and submitted, IN PERSON, to the Student Experience Office (located on the 2nd floor of Calvin Ulrey, room 222) within three working days of the offense.
+The application MUST be completed and submitted online to the Student Experience Center within three working days of the offense.
 Click here for the application.

 Student health and safety are of primary concern at Manchester University.
 As such, in cases of serious intoxication and/or alcohol poisoning the University encourages individuals to seek medical assistance for themselves or others.
 If an individual seeks medical attention due to his/her own level of intoxication which reasonably appears to create serious and immediate risk to the individual, the Manchester University conduct system may not pursue disciplinary sanctions against the student for violations of the Alcohol or Drug Policy of the Code of Conduct.
 Additionally, those students who assist in obtaining medical attention may also not receive disciplinary sanctions for violations of the Alcohol Policy of the Code of Conduct.

-To request Medical Amnesty consideration, an application MUST be completed and submitted, IN PERSON, to the Student Experience Office (located on the 2nd floor of Calvin Ulrey, room 222) within three working days of the offense.
+To request Medical Amnesty consideration, an application MUST be completed and submitted online to the Student Experience Center within three working days of the offense.
 Click here for the application.